When folks say Central Florida, what comes to mind? Orlando, Disney, theme parks?

 Highland Hammocks State Park, Lake Placid

 Old-growth live oaks dripping with air plants and Spanish moss dominate the landscape throughout much of the 9,000-acre Highlands Hammock State Park, one of Florida’s original state parks developed by the Civilian Conservation Corps during the Great Depression.
-The park has a good loop for bicycling, many hiking trails, a CCC museum, tram tours and a great campground.
+This park along the Lake Wales Ridge has a good loop for bicycling, many hiking trails, a CCC museum, tram tours and a great campground.
 Florida Rambler on Highland Hammocks State Park.

 5931 Hammock Rd, Sebring